Eloise at Christmastime: Plot

 The Plaza Hotel is getting ready for the Christmas holiday season.
 Eloise is on a mission to find presents in the package room from her mother, who has taken a trip to Paris.

-When Eloise does not find any packages from her mother, she then leaves the room in a large mess.
-She skips towards the lobby, and pushes into a long line at the check-in desk and interrupts a conversation between hotel manager Mr. Salamone and two patrons, wishing to upgrade their current hotel suite to a park-side view room.
-Eloise asks Mr. Salamone if there have been any packages from her mother in Paris, and he replies that there hasn't.
-He pushes her away, telling Eloise that he is currently very busy.
-Eloise pushes in the line again, offering Mr. Salamone some unnecessary assistance.
-Mr. Salamone declines, pushing Eloise away from the hectic line.
+When Eloise does not find any packages, she leaves the room in a large mess.
+She skips towards the lobby, pushes into a long line at the check-in desk and interrupts a conversation between hotel manager Mr. Salamone and two patrons who want to upgrade their current suite to a parkside view room.

+Eloise asks Mr. Salamone if there have been any packages from her mother in Paris, and he replies there have not.
+He pushes her away, telling Eloise he is very busy.
+Eloise cuts into the line again, offering Mr. Salamone some unnecessary help.
+Mr. Salamone declines and pushes Eloise away from the hectic line.

-Eloise leaves, but is instantly back in a flash, when she notices a suspicious man waiting in the queue.
-She thinks that this patron is a spy, but Mr. Salamone declines, and instantly changes the subject so that Eloise can leave the line.
-He requests Eloise to look out for the hotel's Christmas tree delivery, which is due to be at the Plaza any moment.
-He tells Eloise to inform him when the delivery arrives.
-Eloise leaves the line, and tells the "spy" that she is keeping her eye on him.
+Eloise leaves, but returns abruptly when she notices a suspicious man waiting in the queue.
+She thinks this patron is a spy, but Mr. Salamone disagrees and instantly changes the subject so Eloise can leave the line.
+He asks her to watch for the hotel's Christmas tree delivery, which is due to happen any moment, and tells her to inform him when this happens.
+Eloise leaves the line, and tells the "spy" she is keeping her eye on him.

-The main focal point of the story deals with the impending marriage between Rachel Peabody, the hotel owner's daughter, and a bachelor named Brooks Oliver, who was chosen by Rachel's family to be her husband.

-Eloise eventually learns that Brooks is doing something suspicious.
-She also finds out that Rachel took a liking to Bill, a room service waiter and a friend of hers, four years earlier.
-When Mr. Peabody learned of his daughter's relationship with Bill, he then sent his daughter to a university, hoping to break them up.
-Eloise intervenes with the relationship, much to Mr. Peabody's dismay.
+Rachel Peabody, daughter of Mr. Peabody (manager of the Plaza), returns from college with her fiancé, Brooks Oliver III.
+Eloise eventually learns Brooks doesn't love Rachel and is trying to marry her to gain access to her money.
+She also discovers Rachel was in a romantic relationship with Bill, a room service waiter and a friend of Eloise's, four years earlier.
+When Mr. Peabody learned of his daughter's relationship with Bill, he sent her to an overseas university, hoping to break them up.
+Eloise intervenes with the relationship in order to get Bill and Rachel back together.

-Eloise succeeds with restoring Bill and Rachel's romance; Brooks is then arrested for forgery, and Mrs. Thornton, who was in danger of being evicted, is granted a permanent stay at the Plaza.
-Also, Eloise's mother arrives and they rejoice.
+After Eloise's frequent attempts to get Bill and Rachel to spend more time together, Rachel calls off her wedding at the last minute; Bill enters the room and the two reunite.
+Brooks is arrested for forgery, and Mrs. Thornton, who was in danger of being evicted, is granted a permanent stay at the Plaza.
+Eloise's mother arrives and they rejoice.